InverterNetwork/contracts/memory-bank/activeContext.md

 ## Next Immediate Steps

 1.  **Synchronize Documentation**:
-    - Update Memory Bank files (`activeContext.md` - this step, `progress.md`, `systemPatterns.md`, `techContext.md`) to reflect the library's full stability, 100% test coverage, and green test status, and the new test added, as well as the completion of `setVirtualCollateralSupply`.
+    - Update Memory Bank files (`activeContext.md` - this step, `progress.md`, `systemPatterns.md`, `techContext.md`) to reflect the library's full stability, 100% test coverage, and green test status, and the new test added, as well as the completion of `setVirtualCollateralSupply` and `_issueTokensFormulaWrapper`.
     - Update the Markdown documentation file `src/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.md`.
 2.  **Strengthen/Finalize Fuzz Testing for `DiscreteCurveMathLib_v1.t.sol`**:
     - Review existing fuzz tests and identify gaps.